ndreynolds/vim-cakephp/README.md

 model name is `post.php`, the controller should be `posts_controller.php` and any views should be located under `views/posts`.)

-See doc/cakephp.vim for the full documentation.
+Again, see [doc/cakephp.vim](https://github.com/ndreynolds/vim-cakephp/blob/master/doc/cakephp.txt) for the full documentation.